An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Problem setting, notation and assumptions

 {\bf Reward:} To compute the retailer's profitability, we are given (non-negative) prices and back-order penalties in the different channels in the down stream periods.
 They are denoted by $p^b_{tl}$, $b^b_{tl}$ for walk-in demand and $p^o_{t} $, $b^o_{t} $ for online demand.
 Note that the walk-in prices and penalties can vary by location while e-com prices are fixed across locations.
 We assume that $p^b_{tl} + b^b_{tl} > p^o_t +b^o_{t} - c_{lz} \ \forall i \in \Lambda, z \in Z, t \in \ca{T} $ where $c_{lz}$ is the fulfillment cost from node $l$ to any zone $z$.
 This assumption effectively enforces a service priority for a walk-in customer over an online order, thus avoiding stock hedging (hiding inventory in the backroom) for an potential online customer rather than serving an existing walk-in customer.
 We also assume that prices and penalties are non-increasing over time to avoid a similar stock hedging phenomenon over time and ensure that it is preferable to fulfill an existing order now rather than wait until a future time period.
 Let $h_l$ denote the holding cost for left over inventory in node $l$ in any period and $C_{l}$ denote the combined purchase and transportation cost of moving inventory from the supplier to node $l$.

-{\bf Sequence of events:} The inventory in the pipeline arrives and then the retailer places the order with the supplier and simultaneously moves the inventory across its nodes.
-Thereafter, the omnichannel demand realizes, after which the retailer fulfills the demand.
+{\bf Sequence of events:} The inventory in the pipeline arrives and the retailer places an order with the supplier.
+For nodes with zero lead time, the order arrives immediately.
+Then, the omnichannel demand realizes, after which the retailer fulfills it.
 Finally, the rewards and costs are incurred.

 {\bf Fulfillment assumptions:} Note that for the purpose of making inventory purchase and distribution decisions, we assume that the fulfillment decisions are batched within each period.
 In practice, fulfillment is realized exogenously (to the model) based on customer arrivals and handled by the retailer’s order management system (OMS).
 This is an independent system that determines the fulfilling store or warehouses on-the-fly for e-commerce customer orders based on a variety of metrics including operational costs, capacity balancing across nodes, stock outs, markdowns and can also involve complex and dynamic rules that depend on store performance, traffic, and capacity, local weather, and order splitting rules, among other factors~\citep{ali2017optimization}.
 Unlike fulfilment, inventory decisions follow a more regular cadence (say bi-weekly or weekly) and are usually dependent on the transportation schedule of trucks.